-Diversity in overstorey composition can be observed throughout the wandoo forest.
-Wandoo forest can occur as both a forest and woodland and may occur in mixtures with other species.
-E. wandoo occurs in mixtures with jarrah (E. marginata), marri (C. calophylla), flooded gum (E. rudis), yate (E. cornuta) and powderbark wandoo (E. accedens).
-Where mixed stands have or still occur, regeneration to a single species is inappropriate, as it would lead to simplification of species composition and impair forest ecosystem resilience.
+Jarrah forest occurs over a wide range of climate and soil types.
+It occurs in mixture with marri (Corymbia calophylla) throughout its range and with wandoo (Eucalyptus wandoo) and powderbark wandoo (E. accedens) on the drier eastern edge; with WA blackbutt (E. patens), WA flooded gum (E. rudis) and/or bullich (E. megacarpa) occupying moister sites; and with karri (E. diversicolor) and yellow tingle (E. guilfoylei) in the cooler southern forests.
+Where mixed stands have or still occur, regeneration to a single species is inappropriate, as it would lead to simplification of species composition and may impair forest ecosystem resilience.